 - Virtual tours, using the viewer's hotspot option

-Maybe you have some other ideas?
+Maybe you have some ideas of your own?

 ^ Touristic page with integrated viewer